 The project also includes workshops, communication and the development of a digital portal that will be integrated into the municipalities’ existing immigration services.
 Two years after the end of the project, a further 5% of the properties should be activated and five years after the end of the project, at least 60 people should live in the properties.

-“The Boden area should be inhabited and develop in every part and many people want to settle in our beautiful countryside.
+“The Boden area should live and develop in every part and many people want to settle in our beautiful countryside.
 This fantastic project, which aims to bring empty houses back into use, will breathe even more life into the Gunnarsby area and the Råne river valley,” says Claes Nordmark, mayor of Boden.

 The aim of the project is to increase the number of people moving into the municipalities and contribute to a vibrant rural environment.
 There is a great need for housing outside urban areas in both Boden and Luleå areas and the shortage is only expected to increase with the influx of people linked to the ongoing green transformation of society.
 This project will help to solve that problem.